erikh/colt/README.md

 # colt: a tool for getting terminal color codes

 `colt` is a tool for getting terminal color codes.
 It uses a trivial syntax; aims to be similar to `tput` for terminals.
-Embed `colt` in shells or use `colt env` to get all environment variables for your terminal definition in one easy way.
+Embed `colt` in shell scripts for maximum effect.

 ## Example